A complete guide to AQA A-Level Psychology

 1. Build a study bank

 Make one A4 sheet per topic listing 10–15 named studies, the researcher, the date, the method, and the key finding.
-Memorising the headline numbers (Asch's 32% conformity, Milgram's 65% obedience) lifts you straight from level 2 to level 4.
+Headline numbers like Asch's 32% conformity rate and Milgram's 65% obedience figure make essays more concrete.
+Use them in evaluation, not just as recall.

 2. Drill 16-mark essays under timed conditions